microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraUser.md

 ## Description

 The Remove-EntraUser cmdlet removes a user in Microsoft Entra ID.
-Specify the `ObjectId` parameter to remove the specified user in Microsoft Entra ID.
+Specify the `UserId` parameter to remove the specified user in Microsoft Entra ID.

 The calling user must be assigned at least one of the following Microsoft Entra roles: